Project Dialogue Vol.3: Definition of Botong: Now Here is Nowhere (2016)

 *Botong

-The Korean word ‘botong’ has over 20 possible meanings: normal, average, general, ordinary, common, nothing, same, stereotype, typical, habitual, custom, routine, etc. The intended meaning of ‘botong’ is usually derived from the situation and context where the word is used, but because of its varied meanings, ambiguity can pose to be a problem in terms of communication.
-The general Korean population understands ‘botong’ as either ‘average’ or ‘normality’, two meanings that have come to be the central concepts of the project <Project Dialogue - Archive>.
-Of the two meanings, the artist has mainly based the project on “the power of average,” an extremely influential force in the Korean society.
+The Korean word ‘Botong’ has more than 20 possible meanings, including normal, average, general, ordinary, common, nothing, same, stereotype, typical, habitual, custom, and routine.
+The intended meaning of ‘botong’ is usually determined by the situation and context in which the word is used.
+However, because of its many meanings, this ambiguity can sometimes cause communication problems.
+Most Koreans understand ‘botong’ as either ‘average’ or ‘normality’—two interpretations that have become central concepts in the project <Project Dialogue - Archive>.
+Of these two meanings, the artist has primarily based the project on “the power of average,” an extremely influential force in Korean society.

 23.jpg